 At the time of his surgery, his doctor talked about the possibility of knee replacement in the not-too-distant future.

-After he began using a natural knee pain relief program daily in 2004, he had remarkable improvement on a gradual basis, continuing to play tennis three or more times a week until 2015, when a second meniscus knee injury finally resulted in total knee replacement.
+After he began using a pain trio of supplements daily in 2004, he had remarkable improvement on a gradual basis, continuing to play tennis three or more times a week until 2015, when a second meniscus knee injury finally resulted in total knee replacement.
 Three months later, he had a total knee replacement of the other knee.
 His surgeon said my husband had the two worst knees he'd seen and was amazed he was playing tennis regularly with them.

 After the surgeries, he continued his daily regimen of the three pain products.
 Today, he continues playing tennis three to four times a week, without knee pain.
 His problem now is severe arthritis in his right shoulder, but he's able to play without pain even with that condition.
 He uses no drug therapy whatsoever for knee pain or shoulder pain.